 Under no circumstances should iPad/Laptops be left in unsupervised areas.
 Unsupervised areas include the school grounds and campus, commons area, the lunchroom, locker rooms, library, unlocked classrooms, dressing rooms and hallways.
 Any iPad/Laptop left in these areas is in danger of being stolen.
 If an iPad/Laptop is found in an unsupervised area, it will be taken to the office.
 A student will be charged $5.00 to retrieve their iPad/Laptop that has been turned into the office due to not being supervised.

 8. REPAIRING OR REPLACING YOUR iPad/Laptop/ COST OF REPAIRS USD 379 recognizes that with the implementation of the iPad/Laptop initiative there is a need to protect the investment by both the District and the Student/Parent.
 Therefore, we have set the following guidelines in place.

 8.1 Accidental Damage

 Students will be responsible for caring for their device and will be expected to return them at the end of the year in good working condition.
-Students will be charged a $25 iPad technology fee yearly at enrollment time (freshmen and sophomores) and $50 Laptop technology fee yearly at enrollment time (juniors and seniors).
+Students (9-12) will be charged a $50 Laptop technology fee yearly at enrollment time, PreK-8 students do not have a technology fee.
 This fee cannot be waived..
 Students will be responsible for the first $100 (iPad) $200 (laptop) of damage in the event the device is accidentally damaged and needs repaired.
 Depending on your personal homeowners insurance policy, you may be able to add the device to your policy at a minimal cost.